DucManhPhan/DucManhPhan.github.io/_posts/2019-12-07-Using-wait-notify-in-synchronized-method-block-of-Multithreading-Java.md

 - Instead of ```synchronized``` keyword, we have ```volatile``` variable, that JVM threads will read the value of the volatile variable from main memory and do not cache it locally.

 - Java synchronized keyword is reentrant in nature.
-It means that if a java synchronized method calls another synchronized method which requires the same lock then the current thread which is holding lock can enter into that method without acquiring the lock.
+It means that if a java ```synchronized``` method calls another ```synchronized``` method which requires the same lock then the current thread which is holding lock can enter into that method without acquiring the lock.

+- If we synchronized a static method, the lock will be on the class, not on the object.
+So no matter how many instances it may have, only one thread can run within a class of static synchronized methods.

 <br>